-The National Park Technology Center is a secondary area career & technology center that serves the public schools in the Garland County area.
-The secondary center is available to junior and senior high school students.
+The National Park Technology Center is a secondary area career and technology center that serves public schools in the Garland County area.
+The secondary center is available to junior and senior level high school students.
 Program offerings are two years in length.
 Second year students have the opportunity to participate in job shadowing and apprenticeship activities.
 Instruction in the areas offered by the center prepare students for entry-level employment and provide the foundation for further education.
-Use the tabs on the left side of this page to view information about specific programs.

 Eleventh and twelfth grade students are eligible to enroll in all training areas.
 Students may enroll in August by contacting their home high school counselor or principal.
 All students, including returning students, must complete an enrollment application before being considered for admission in any of the training areas.